HOME > THE PEOPLE | FINANCIALS | MISSION | REPERTORY | EMPLOYMENT & AUDITIONS | ADVERTISE | RENTALS | NEWS ROOM

 CONTRIBUTING TO THE DES MOINES ECONOMY

-Each year Des Moines Metro Opera increases the volume of scenery, props and other production items created from locally purchased materials.
+Each year Des Moines Metro Opera increases the volume of scenery, costumes, props and other production items created from locally purchased materials.
 The company employs substantial numbers of artists and attracts contributors and ticket buyers who patronize Des Moines and Indianola-area shops, restaurants and hotels for the festival season.
 According to a 2022 economic impact study, Des Moines Metro Opera contributed more than $5 million in labor income and more than $12 million in local sales or output within Polk, Warren and Dallas counties.